 Yoga should be a natural part of your life and not its substitute.
 So check if you are not hiding from real world in a yoga studio.

-You Can Come Across a False Guru
+You Are at Risk of Meeting a False Guru

 Today is relatively easy to get a certification as a yoga instructor.
 And not all schools and training centers monitor the quality of the education they provide—the same thing with yoga studios that hire unprofessional instructors.

 Not only this but also that all instructors are just humans, and they can make mistakes, be pushy or break the healthy teacher-tutor boundaries.
 Women made numerous complaints about sexual abuse in a yoga class.
 So, if you feel gurus or other people’s actions in a yoga studio cause discomfort, pain, or insult you in any way, start an open discussion about this.
 And for sure, it’s ok to leave the class if necessary.